danfinlay/Ethereum-Off-Chain-Issuable-Tokens/README.md

 - The signed message could include a reference to the issuing contract, to allow the issuing key to issue multiple different tokens.
 - There could be a `redeemAndSend` method so that a user can both redeem their tokens and send some of them in a single transaction.

+The token contract is given the power to verify signatures and enforce issuance however it wants.
+There could be a list of approved issuers, and individual issuers could even have issuance limits to tranche liability of compromised issuing keys.